nyberry/intersectional-fairness-toolkit/README.md

 The outputs of this function are:

-`groups`
-A list of intersectional group labels, with one label per individual in the test set.
+`groups`, a list of intersectional group labels, with one label per individual in the test set.
 The order of this list matches the order of the test-set rows used to generate model predictions.

-this means that for each test-set individual i:
+This means that for each test-set individual i:

 ```
 groups[i], the protected group of individual i